Personal luxury car: 1980s

-Throughout the 1970s, American-built personal luxury cars had grown heavier and more luxurious, resulting in heavier cars.
-However, engine power had reduced as a result of either downsizing to six-cylinder engines or detuning the V8 engines to comply with increasingly strict vehicle emissions standards.
-Along with the reduced straight-line performance, the cars also had poor fuel economy and needed to meet the rising corporate average fuel economy (CAFE) regulations set by the United States Secretary of Transportation, via the National Highway Traffic Safety Administration.
+Throughout the 1970s, American-built personal luxury cars had grown larger and more luxurious, resulting in heavier cars.
+However, engine power output decreased because of using six-cylinder engines or detuning the V8 engines to comply with increasingly strict vehicle emissions standards.
+Along with the reduced straight-line performance, the cars also had poor fuel economy.
+They also needed to meet the rising corporate average fuel economy (CAFE) regulations set by the United States Secretary of Transportation via the National Highway Traffic Safety Administration.

-The 1980 Chrysler Imperial (sixth generation) marked a key milestone in the decline of the personal luxury car.
+The 1981 Imperial (sixth generation) by Chrysler Corporation marked a key milestone in the decline of the personal luxury car.
 The 318 cuin V8 engine produced only 140 hp, Reaction in the motoring press was especially vicious, with Car and Driver referring to this Imperial as an outmoded all frosting automobile.
 Sales were poor.
 The Imperial was built on the Chrysler Cordoba (second generation) chassis, a car with declining sales, that was discontinued in 1983.

-The 1980 Ford Thunderbird (eighth generation) and Mercury Cougar (fifth generation) were downsized to a mid-size car and described as "stodgy-looking".
+The 1980 model year Ford Thunderbird (eighth generation) and Mercury Cougar (fifth generation) were downsized to a mid-size car and described by some as "stodgy-looking".
 Sales were drastically reduced, resulting in extensive revisions for the 1983 model year.
 While remaining a personal luxury coupe, the redesign of the Thunderbird and Cougar introduced highly aerodynamic body design to Ford vehicles in North America and significantly increased sales.

 In 1981, sales of the Continental Mark VI were down 50%.

 For the 1984 model year, Continental Mark VII was downsized to a mid-size car, with aerodynamic styling based on the Ford Fox platform shared with the Ford Thunderbird and Mercury Cougar.